 Medicare Part A covers inpatient care in a psychiatric hospital, up to 190 days in a lifetime.
 This is separate from the regular inpatient hospital benefit days and applies specifically to freestanding psychiatric hospitals.

 Inpatient psychiatric care in a general hospital (rather than a freestanding psychiatric hospital) counts against your regular Part A benefit days.
+For the full picture of how Medicare covers both inpatient and outpatient behavioral health, see our guide to Medicare mental health coverage.

 What Part A Does NOT Cover